Kanabu1/Explainable-Fake-News-Detection/README.md

 ## Model Architecture

 This project implements two transformer models combining the strengths of BERT and T5.
+### Transformers
+-Transformer model is a type of neural network architecture that excels at processing sequential data.
+Transformers are based on a mechanism called self-attention, which allows the model to weigh the importance of different words in a sequence relative to each other regardless of their position in the text.

+-Self-attention calculates how much each word should “attend” to other words in the same sequence.

+-Each word’s representation is updated by taking a weighted sum of all the words, where the weights are learned attention scores.

+-The transformer consists of two main components the encoder and decoder.
 Stage 1: BERT (Bidirectional Encoder Representations from Transformers) BERT is used for fake news classification.
 It processes text bidirectionally, capturing context from both directions in a sentence.
 This allows it to understand complex linguistic cues, sarcasm, and context-dependent meanings — all of which are essential in identifying fake news.
 The model’s output is a binary prediction indicating whether the input statement is fake or real.